 There are still a few well established community banks in New Jersey that continue to offer mortgage loans and to keep a high percentage of those loans in portfolio.

 Adjustable-rate loans can provide lower interest rates than the 30-year mortgage.
-These loans have a fixed APR for a certain number of years, such as 3, 5, 7, or 10 years, and then the interest can increase once per year.
+These loans have a fixed APR for a specified inital term, such as 3, 5, 7, or 10 years, and then the interest can increase once per year.

 Interest-only mortgages are also available in the Garden State.
 These products are similar to the ARM loans, except that for the initial period, only interest is charged.
 This produces a small monthly payment.
 The disadvantage of course is that the principal on the loan hasn't been paid during these years, which will produce a larger monthly payment once the initial term is over, principal payment is required & interest rates reset higher.
 These loans can be structured as balloon loans & are popular among people in finance with high incomes who are looking to write off their mortgage interest payments.